Olibabba/Amazon_Vine_Analysis_ETL/README.md

 ## Summary

-Though the number of non-vine reviews was far higher, the proportion of five star reviews was almost identical from Vine reviews and non-Vine reviews.
+Though the number of non-vine reviews was far higher, at 52% and 53% the proportion of five star reviews was almost identical between Vine reviews and non-Vine reviews.

 This is a strong sign that there is not positivity bias among Vine members.

 In order to further analize this possibility, we could repeat the analasis on a broader subsection or even all reviews, not just those with a certain number of votes, or those considered helpful.

-A quick check shows that there was 3137 total Vine reviews.
+A quick check shows that there are 3137 total Vine reviews.
 So increasing our subsection from 107 at all would significatnly broaded the scope of our analysis and provide deeper insight into the rating habits of Vine members.